 Serve with a side of fries or chips.
 You really don’t need much more!
 It’s a great way to create a second meal with the original Cuban Pork Roast leftovers.
 These sandwiches reheat in the microwave really well too!
 Love leftovers at this Nest!

-Whether your serving it for lunch or dinner.
-It’s sure to be a new favorite at your Nest too!
+Whether you’re serving it for lunch or dinner.
+It’s certain to be a new favorite at your Nest too!

 Sandwich Recipes Your Family will Love